Pitocin After Birth: Benefits, Risks, and Alternatives - Baby Chick

 What Is Pitocin?

-Pitocin is a synthetic hormone that mimics oxytocin, a naturally occurring hormone involved in labor, birth, and breastfeeding.¹ Oxytocin also plays a role in bonding, stress reduction, mood regulation, and lactation.1
+Pitocin is a synthetic hormone that mimics oxytocin, a naturally occurring hormone involved in labor, birth, and breastfeeding.¹ Oxytocin also helps support bonding, breastfeeding, and emotional regulation after birth.1

 Natural oxytocin supports healthy maternal behaviors and the breastfeeding relationship.
 However, the effects of synthetic oxytocin, or Pitocin, are not as well understood.2

 Both natural oxytocin and Pitocin are uterotonics, meaning they cause the uterus to contract.
-During labor and delivery, these contractions help expel the baby and the placenta.
+During childbirth, these contractions help expel the baby and the placenta.
 More specifically, these hormones stimulate rhythmic contractions at the top of the uterus, which also reduces blood flow to the uterus.3,4

 Related: The Benefits and Risks of Pitocin: What You Should Know